using DelimitedFiles, CSV, DataFrames

 \underbrace{\frac{\partial \mathbf{u}}{\partial t} + g\,\nabla \eta = -b\,\mathbf{u}}_{\textbf{momentum}} \tag{2}

-To see what kind of physics this encodes, take \partial/\partial t of the continuity equation and substitute \partial \mathbf{u}/\partial t from the momentum equation:
+Take \partial/\partial t of the continuity equation Equation 1 and substitute \partial \mathbf{u}/\partial t from the momentum equation Equation 2:

 \frac{\partial^2 \eta}{\partial t^2} \;=\; -\nabla\!\cdot\!\Bigl(H\,\tfrac{\partial \mathbf{u}}{\partial t}\Bigr) \;=\; \nabla\!\cdot\!\bigl(g\,H\,\nabla \eta\bigr) \;+\; \nabla\!\cdot\!\bigl(H\,b\,\mathbf{u}\bigr).